 Hostels and hotels in Beijing that cater to travelers may indeed put some of the favorite dishes on the menu, if nothing else, to help with your just-arrived-in-china culture shock.
 Many familiar offerings — egg rolls, for one — truly are Chinese in origin, but they differ in taste and texture from the versions served in North America.

 If Beijing isn't an option, head directly to the nearest Chinatown, International District, or Asian community and just ask.
-Many Chinese restaurants have non-English menus with completely different offerings; they are often kept behind the counter for fear some dishes may be regarded as "offensive" or confusing for non-Chinese customers.
+Many Chinese restaurants have non-English menus with completely different offerings; they are often kept behind the counter for fear that some dishes may be regarded as "offensive" or confusing for non-Chinese customers.

 China is a big place; authentic cuisine varies widely throughout.
 Ask if something special can be prepared from the cook's region.
 You may need to provide some input for the dish (e.g., choice of meat, rice, noodles, etc).